loglamo/btrfs-progs-la/README.md

-### ``btrfs-progs-la'' creates multiple partitions with their super blocks and filesystem trees at mkfs.btrfs on a single disk.
+### "btrfs-progs-la" creates multiple partitions with their super blocks and filesystem trees at mkfs.btrfs on a single device.

 #### Required tools/libraries to build: